rodneyshupe/Cookbook/Recipes/Sauces/SpicyButterSauce.rst

 Directions
 ----------

-1. Whisk hot sauce and cornstarch together in small saucepan.
-Cook over medium-low heat, whisking constantly, until mixture is bubbly and thick, about 2 minutes.
-Off heat, whisk in butter, 1 piece at a time, until melted.
+1. Whisk the hot sauce and cornstarch together in a small saucepan.
+Cook over medium-low heat, whisking constantly, until the mixture is bubbly and thick, about 2 minutes.
+Off heat, whisk in the butter 1 piece at a time until melted.
 Serve warm.